 'Global Systemically Important Banks (G-SIBs or G-SIIs)' Global financial institutions whose size, complexity and systemic interconnectedness, mean that their distress or failure would cause significant disruption to the wider financial system and economic activity.
-The Financial Stability Board and the Basel Committee on Banking Supervision publish a list of global systemically important banks.
+The Financial Stability Board and the BCBS publish a list of global systemically important banks.